 Most Common Problems with Android and How to Fix Them

-If you are using an Android mobile, this article will be helpful since it contains some of the most common problems and solutions so that you can find your mobile smoother and more useful.
+Majority of people use Android mobile if you are one of them, this article will help you out in sorting the most common problems of your Android mobile.
 Let’s assume that you have recently moved from iOS to Android and you have been facing various problems after that.
-Therefore, you can check out this article to find whether you can find any solution or not.
+Therefore, you can check out this article to find out whether you can find any solution or not.

 - Search for large files.
 Many people watch movies on mobile.
 If you got something a long time ago, but you forgot to delete that after watching, you should search for such file and delete them as soon as possible.
 The easiest way to do that by using a third-party app.
 There are many such apps like Files Go by Google, CCleaner and so on.